Q: Where is Lake Merritt Rowing Club Located?

 If you would like to scull with others you can also check out the Mixed Sculling group who do coached sessions a few times a week.
 Also, you are welcome to meet on Sunday mornings with other scullers for a “wake-free” (no motor boats allowed) scull around the lake.

-Sweepers: Upon successful completion of the Beginning Sweep class and joining the club, new rowers are invited to participate in the Novice/Recreational program, which rows on Mondays and Thursdays at 6:30pm. and Saturdays at 10am.
+Sweepers: Upon successful completion of the Beginning Sweep class, new rowers can explore Sculling Clinics and joining the club.
+New rowers are invited to participate in the Novice/Recreational program, which rows on Monday at 6:10p,, Thursday at 6:30pm. and Saturdays at 10am.